-All US Sailing championships or qualifiers are given a level of Grade 1, Grade 2 or Grade 3 and shall state in their Notice of Race and the Sailing Instructions as to which Grade(s) that event will be governed by.
+All championships and their qualifiers shall state in the notice of race and the sailing instructions which Grade that event will be governed by.

 Definition of terms

 Professional Certification: coaches should provide proof of current First Aid, CPR and US Sailing Level 3 certification or its equivalent from another NGB.
 Level 3 is certification for a professional coach.
 Level 1 or basic instructor training is not accepted for these events.
+No exceptions are permitted.

 A coach boat is defined as a vessel in which a coach (or coaches) reside(s) while on the water and who have direct ties to a competitor or group of competitors.